When lightning strikes and thunder roars, go indoors!

 - Never pull tree limbs off power, telephone or cable lines or attempt to repair electrical equipment damaged in a storm.

 - Stay clear from downed power lines and not to drive over them.
 Always assume a downed power line is “live” and life-threatening.
-If you see a downed line, notify Gulf Power at 1.800.487.6937 or call 911 and warn others to stay away.
+If you see a downed line, call 911 and warn others to stay away.